jhonatan247/stocky-chat/README.md

 npm install --save sequelize
 ```

-Now the database, which is [postgres](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
+Now the database, which is [postgresql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

-We need a postgres module to get connected with node
+We need a postgresql module to get connected with node

 ```
 npm install --save pg pg-hstore